California Employment First Policy

 Workforce Innovation and Opportunity Act (WIOA)

 WIOA was signed into law on July 22, 2014.
-Wioa supersedes the Workforce Investment Act of 1998 and amends the Adult Education and Literacy Act, the Wagner-Preyser Act, and the Rehabilitation Act of 1973.
+WIOA supersedes the Workforce Investment Act of 1998 and amends the Adult Education and Literacy Act, the Wagner-Preyser Act, and the Rehabilitation Act of 1973.
 It sunsets in 2020.
 Learn more about the WIOA.

 - A much larger role for public vocational rehabilitation as people with disabilities make the transition from school to adult life.

 - Efforts intended to limit the use of sub-minimum wage.

 - Required agreements between state vocational rehabilitation systems and state Medicaid systems, and state intellectual and developmental disability (IDD) agencies.